fossabot/GiG.Core/docs/GiG.Core.Http.Security.Hmac.md

 ```

-Make use of `AddClientHmacAuthentication` when configuring your HttpClient.
+Make use of `AddHmacDelegatingHandler` when configuring your HttpClient.

 ```charp
 public static void ConfigureServices(HostBuilderContext ctx, IServiceCollection services)